iiasa/message-ix-models/doc/global/source/message_globiom/macro.rst

 MACRO is a macroeconomic model maximizing the intertemporal utility function of a single representative producer-consumer in each world region.
 The optimization result is a sequence of optimal savings, investment, and consumption decisions.
 The main variables of the model are the capital stock, available labor, and energy inputs, which together determine the total output of an economy according to a nested CES (constant elasticity of substitution) production function.
-Energy demand in the six commercial demand categories of MESSAGE (see Demand - MESSAGE) is determined within the model, and is consistent with energy supply curves, which are inputs to the model.
+Energy demand in the six commercial demand categories of MESSAGE (see :ref:`demand`) is determined within the model, and is consistent with energy supply curves, which are inputs to the model.
 The model’s most important driving input variables are the projected growth rates of total labor, i.e., the combined effect of labor force and labor productivity growth and the annual rates of reference energy intensity reduction.
 The latter is calibrated to the developments in a MESSAGE baseline scenario to ensure consistency between the two models.
 Labor supply growth is also referred to as reference or potential GDP growth.
 In the absence of price changes, energy demands grow at rates that are the approximate